alythobani/vscode-region-helper/README.md

 2. ???
 3. **Profit!**

-(Things should work out of the box.
+(Really, things should work out of the box.
 [Let me know](https://github.com/alythobani/vscode-region-helper/issues/new/choose) if they don't!)

 <h2 id="-known-limitations">🚧 Known Limitations</h2>